A scoring framework for brand taste

 The Scorer

-Rate anything on taste
+Rate any brand on taste

 50